kabartolo/jsonplaceholder-express-api/README.md

 ## Usage Examples

-The following examples employ a base URL of `http://localhost:3000`, which is the default development server for Express.
-Modify the base URL as appropriate.
+The following examples use a base URL of `http://localhost:3000`, which is the default development server for Express.

-The base path for this API is `/users`.

 **GET /users**